cloudfoundry/docs-dev-guide/services/grails-service-bindings.html.md

 re-configure the plugins when your application starts to provide the correct connection information to the plugins.

+If you were using all three types of services, your configuration might look like this:

 To enable auto-configuration of service connections, modify your `BuildConfig.groovy` file:

 * Add the [cloudfoundry-runtime Java library](#cf-library).